FAIR-bioHeaders/FHR-File-Converter/README.md

 ## Checksums

-Because fhr stores the checksum, the fasta header of the reference genome may contain the checksum for the fasta file without the header.
-This would happen if the fhr fasta header was written in yaml, json, or microdata, and then converted to fasta header.
-Using the checksum in this example is a matter of stripping the fasta header to use the checksum:
+The FHR stores checksums, allowing the FASTA header of the reference genome to contain the checksum for the FASTA file without the header.

-The fasta checksum in the header is the checksum of the fasta without the header use to remove the header:
+To utilize the checksum, strip the FASTA header:

 ```bash
 cat example.fasta | grep -E -v '^;~\s?checksum'  > example.check.fasta